mattrltrent/shrinking_view/README.md

-# A simple, lightweight, and fully customizable widget designed to shrink and expand a view/screen/widget programatically. ✨
+# A simple, lightweight, and fully customizable widget designed to shrink and expand a view/screen/widget programmatically. ✨

 _Similar to how iOS shrinks pages behind content in the foreground.
 Mainly intended to wrap Scaffold widgets._